 If you thought Times Square in New York City is bright with flashing lights all over the place, then Tokyo is on a whole different level.
 From unique, high-fashion shops, busy streets flooded with people, fresh and healthy eats, and where oldest traditions merge with modernity—Tokyo has it all.

-There’s so much to explore in this marvellous city, even two weeks is not enough.
-But for those who are traveling there for the first time, or have come back for round two, here are some of our favorite, often missed attractions ititching to be seen.
+There’s so much to explore in this marvelous city, even two weeks is not enough.
+But for those who are traveling there for the first time, or have come back for round two, here are some of our favorites often missed attractions itching to be seen.

 The neighborhood of Roppongi is a lively area filled with clubs and bars.
 But it has also become home to some of the best museums, galleries, shops, and restaurants in the world.
 If you’re a museum junkie, we recommend Suntory Museum of Art, located inside Tokyo Midtown.
 This museum hosts exhibitions that are constantly changing, and it also has a wonderful display of antique Japanese armory.

 For all you foodies out there, we suggest you try Sukiyabashi Jiro Roppongi Hills, opened up by Takashi Ono, the son of the famous sushi chef, Jiro Ono (you may have seen his documentary, “Jiro Dreams of Sushi”).
 Trying to make a reservation at the original Jiro may be tough, but the one owned by Takashi is a bit easier to grab a table at.
 And don’t worry, the quality and service are just as good as his dad’s, and the prices tend to be cheaper as well.

 And once you’ve had your exquisite dinner, head over to Toraya, a bakery established almost 500 years ago.
 They sell authentic Japanese sweets such as monaka (wafers sandwiched together and stuffed with bean curd), and namagashi (fresh sweets that change every day).